Understanding the Difference Between Traditional Absentee Voting and Universal Mail Voting

 Understanding the Difference Between Traditional Absentee Voting and All-Mail Voting

 Traditional absentee voting is where eligible voters request that their ballots be mailed to their address instead of obtaining and casting their ballots in-person at the polls.
 Traditionally, States have required voters to provide an excuse – e.g. severe illness or disability – to qualify for an absentee ballot.
-All 50 States provide for some form of absentee voting, and 17 States still require electors to provide a qualifying excuse to vote by absentee ballot.
-The remaining 28 States and the District of Colombia allow for no-excuse absentee voting.
+All 50 States provide for some form of absentee voting.
+While several states still require electors to provide a qualifying excuse to vote by absentee ballot, most states allow for no-excuse absentee voting.

 Necessary Administrative Procedures in All-Mail Voting